New for 2026: Our updated car-seat safety ratings are live. See the winners →

 Is azelaic acid safe during pregnancy?

+Generally yes, at normal amounts.
 Azelaic acid is widely regarded as one of the safest topical actives for acne and melasma in pregnancy, with no known risk to the baby from topical use.
+Check with your provider first if your situation is unusual.

-How much azelaic acid can I have during pregnancy?
+How much azelaic acid is safe during pregnancy?

 Is azelaic acid safe while breastfeeding?